mech/Notes/CSS/layout.md

 ## Flexbox

 Supported in Chrome 21+, Safari 6.1+, Firefox 22+, Opera 12.1+, IE 11+, and Blackberry 10+.

+`viewport-height` to create full page web apps.

+Separate it into layout-object and content-object.

 * [Solved by flexbox](http://philipwalton.github.io/solved-by-flexbox/)
 * [Video - Present and future of CSS layout](https://vimeo.com/98746172)